Zalo-MiniApp/zaui-shop/README.md

 }
 ```

 Because the default navigation bar does not support custom a ReactNode title, we must use a custom header.
-And we could change header props (such as title, leftIcon, type, etc...) reactively on each page using services `setHeader` in `services/header`.
+And we could change header props (such as title, leftIcon, type, etc...) reactively on each page using a custom hook named `useSetHeader` in `hooks/useSetHeader`.

-Besides that, we can change the color of the status bar on devices using the utility function `changeStatusBarColor`.
+Besides that, we can change the color of the status bar on devices using the service function `changeStatusBarColor`.

 ```tsx
 setHeader({